kthohr/stats/README.md

 ## Available Distributions

-cdf, pdf, quantile and randomization functions are available for the following distributions:
+cdf, pdf, quantile and random sampling functions are available for the following distributions:

 * Bernoulli
 * Beta